missthesky/redis_exporter/README.md

 debug                  | REDIS_EXPORTER_DEBUG               | Verbose debug output
-log-format             | REDIS_EXPORTER_LOG_FORMAT          | Log format, valid options are `txt` (default) and `json`. namespace              | REDIS_EXPORTER_NAMESPACE           | Namespace for the metrics, defaults to `redis`. web.listen-address     | REDIS_EXPORTER_WEB_LISTEN_ADDRESS  | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9121`. web.telemetry-path     | REDIS_EXPORTER_WEB_TELEMETRY_PATH  | Path under which to expose metrics, defaults to `/metrics`. redis-only-metrics     | REDIS_EXPORTER_REDIS_ONLY_METRICS  | Whether to also export go runtime metrics, defaults to false.
+log-format             | REDIS_EXPORTER_LOG_FORMAT          | Log format, valid options are `txt` (default) and `json`. namespace              | REDIS_EXPORTER_NAMESPACE           | Namespace for the metrics, defaults to `redis`. connection-timeout     | REDIS_EXPORTER_CONNECTION_TIMEOUT  | Timeout for connection to Redis instance, defaults to "15s" (in Golang duration format) web.listen-address     | REDIS_EXPORTER_WEB_LISTEN_ADDRESS  | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9121`. web.telemetry-path     | REDIS_EXPORTER_WEB_TELEMETRY_PATH  | Path under which to expose metrics, defaults to `/metrics`. redis-only-metrics     | REDIS_EXPORTER_REDIS_ONLY_METRICS  | Whether to also export go runtime metrics, defaults to false.